 “Helping [to] establish rituals around meetings that are useful for people calling in, developing practices that work across time zones, etc.”

 Importantly, both these companies have something in common: an already established focus on remote work.
-GitLab already has a completely remote workforce, and AngelList runs their own remote job work board.
+GitLab already has a completely remote workforce, and AngelList runs its own remote job work board.
 It’s a good sign that those who know the most about flexible working conditions already have a Head of Remote in place.
 For everyone now who is having to catch up, it’s a great example to follow.

-Facebook have also recently hired their own Director of Remote Work, Annie Dean.
+Facebook has also recently hired their own Director of Remote Work, Annie Dean.
 In August of this year, the company announced that they would allow their staff to work remotely until August 2021.
 Facebook also is embracing remote work as a more permanent option in the future.
 Annie Dean already has great experience in championing work flexibility for women with her previous company Werk, making her a top choice for leading this digital change.

 It’s Only a Matter of Time